Jun Young Park

 Canada

 My Curriculum Vitae is available in the link.
-My research is being supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), the University of Toronto’s Data Science Institute and McLaughlin Centre.
+My research is being supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), the University of Toronto’s Data Science Institute, and the Connaught New Researcher Award.

 Open positions